dafinakeqmezi/Algoritmet_Inspiruara_Natyra_Ushtrime/greedy_repo/README.md

 **What each configuration is testing:**

-- **E1 (Baseline)** — small population, moderate mutation, time-window crossover, small elite.
+- **E1 (Baseline)** — small population (50), moderate mutation, time-window crossover, small elite.
 Reference point for the other two.
-- **E2 (More population)** — doubles the population and bumps mutation + elitism.
-Tests whether more diversity per generation, without changing the number of generations, lifts scores.
+- **E2 (Exploration)** — doubles the population to 100 and bumps mutation + elitism.
+Tests whether more diversity per generation, with the same generation budget, lifts scores.
-- **E3 (More pop + more gens)** — keeps E2's larger population and ups generations to 150 + crossover rate to 0.9 + switches to **channel-based crossover**.
-Tests whether (a) extra wall time + (b) a different recombination axis (per-channel rather than per-time-window) lifts scores further.
+- **E3 (Exploitation)** — keeps E2's larger population, doubles the generation budget to 400, raises crossover rate to 0.9 and switches to **channel-based crossover**.
+Tests whether (a) more generations within the 5-min cap and (b) a different recombination axis (per-channel rather than per-time-window) lifts scores further.

 ### 3.9 Reproducibility & execution